hungsu/digital_garden/src/site/notes/Concepts/PKM.md

 ## Similar things

-[[Concepts/digital garden\|digital garden]]s are an extension of PKM.
+[[Concepts/digital garden\|Digital gardening]] is an extension of PKM.
 The knowledge in a digital garden is the personal knowledge of that digital gardener.
-The difference between a PKM and a digital garden is that not all a person's managed knowledge will be in the garden.
-Some things are always kept separate: passwords, private life, intensely personal moments, secrets.
+The difference between a PKM and a digital garden is that a garden is intended for others to enjoy, while some things are always kept separate: passwords, private life, intensely personal moments, secrets.
 These are well managed by a PKM, but do not belong in a digital garden.

 [[Private/Team Knowledge management\|Team Knowledge management]] in the form of wikis and company intranets have some resemblance to PKM, but have many additional challenges.
 They tend to be slow and lack any character, joy, or humour.